-Unless otherwise indicated in this contract, prior authorization is required for care received from a specialist provider.
+Unless otherwise indicated in this Contract, prior authorization is required for care received from a Specialist Provider other than Chiropractors.
 If you have a chronic medical condition you may request a standing referral for specialist services.
-Some specialists may act as a network primary care provider for members with a severe chronic medical condition.
-This is permitted if the specialist provides all basic health care services and they are contracted with us as a network primary care provider.
+Some specialists may act as a Network Primary Care Provider for Members with a severe chronic medical condition.
+This is permitted if the specialist provides all basic health care services and they are contracted with us as a Network Primary Care Provider.
 Contact Member Services to find out which providers serve in both roles.